 As I’m sure you’ve heard, the old adage advises an engagement ring should cost roughly the equivalent of two months’ salary.
 That out-of-date advice came from a De Beers marketing campaign to create buzz around diamonds.

-However, according to The Knot 2019 Jewelry and Engagement Study, the average cost of an engagement ring was $5,900 in 2019.
-Keep in mind, that this average engagement ring cost is based on a national average taken by 8,882 respondents from all over the United States.
+However, according to The Knot 2020 Jewelry and Engagement Study, the average cost of an engagement ring was $5,500 in 2020.
+Keep in mind, that this average engagement ring cost is a national average taken from respondents all over the country.

 Average Engagement Ring Cost By Region